 Natchitoches, Louisiana 71457

-- Parent/guardian conferences will be conducted before and after the closing ceremony on Saturday, July 24th.
+- Parent/guardian conferences will be conducted before and after the closing ceremony.

 - All conferences must take place before the close of the program.

 If students fly to or from ADVANCE, all flights must arrive and depart from the Shreveport Regional Airport, Shreveport, Louisiana.
 Upon arrival, students should go directly to the baggage claim area of the terminal and an ADVANCE staff member, who will be wearing an ADVANCE t-shirt, will be there to meet them.
 The ADVANCE Program will only provide transportation between the Shreveport airport and the Northwestern State campus on the first and last days of the program at a charge of $50 round trip paid in advance.
-To assure a place on our shuttle van from the airport, parents must provide us with their child’s flight information and return Form F by June 11th.
+To assure a place on our shuttle van from the airport, parents must provide us with their child’s flight information and return Form E (Arrival and Departure Information Form) by June 1, 2022.
 We cannot guarantee that we will meet students who have not provided their flight information.

 |Typical Weekday at ADVANCE|